discretize/discretize-guides/fractals/chaos-isles/index.md

 ## Blizzard path (Forest)

-You will need to enlighten four _bonfires_ on the path to progress to the end boss, **the _Enlighten_ charges have unlimited use so this can be soloed** but if you want to be safe simply wait for everyone.
+You will need to enlighten four _bonfires_ on the path to progress to the end boss. **The _Enlighten_ special action key has unlimited charges, which means the forest may be solod.**

-You can stack <Effect name="Stealth"/> to skip the mobs though it usually is not necessary.Learn to dodge the tentacle <Control name="Knockback"/>s.
+You could stack <Effect name="Stealth"/> to skip the mobs although it usually is not necessary.
+Learn to dodge the tentacle <Control name="Knockback"/>s.
 Mobility skills and <Item id="49940"/> are very good here.
 </GridItem>
 </Grid>